simeg/gulpfile-generator/README.md

 ```bash
 gulpfile-generator
 ```
-This will start up an interactive interface where you get to select what tasks you want to be in your configuration file.
+This will start up an interactive interface where you should follow the instructions.

 ## Supports
 * **Development server** using [browser-sync](https://github.com/BrowserSync/browser-sync)